Mentorship Program

 What to Expect

-In the initial meeting, mentor-mentee pairs will develop two or three goals based on school program, research, committee work, or other professional goals.
-From there, participants will learn to identify unique opportunities, develop clinical, academic and life skills, cultivate leadership, and expand their professional network.
+Once a pairing has been made, the respective mentors and mentees will be notified via email to confirm their ongoing interest in the mentorship program.
+Mentees are expected to proactively connect with the mentor to plan an initial meeting.
+At this initial meeting, mentor-mentee pairs will develop two or three goals based on school program, clinical/non-clinical interests, research, committee work, or other professional goals.
 The commitment is for one year with a minimum of four meetings, which can occur at the CPA annual conference, in person, virtually or by telephone.

 Mentor/Mentee Benefits